 Yes, provided that the employee continues to agree to be furloughed.
 However, employers will no longer be able to claim payments from the government for salary/wages.

-If an employee is on reduced terms such as a reduction in pay, employers may need a new furlough agreement with them to confirm their agreement to a reduction in pay.
-An employer may even wish to keep employees on furlough for no pay as an alternative to redundancy which may be something employees agree to in order to avoid redundancy.
+If an employee is on reduced terms, such as a reduction in pay, employers may need a new furlough agreement with them to confirm their agreement to a reduction in pay.
+An employer may even wish to keep employees on furlough for no pay as an alternative to redundancy.